ferocemarcello/NasaApis/README.md

     -/asteroids/largest?year={{year}} for description of the largest asteroids in one year(Example http://localhost:8080/asteroids/largest?year=2022)

 The date should be in the format "YYYY-MM-DD".
-You can't request a date range longer than 7 days unless some dates are already present in the cache
+You can't request a date range longer than 7 days unless some dates are already present in the cache or in the database

-Example:
+Example, in sequence:

         Request 1: fromDate=2021-01-01&toDate=2021-01-10 throws error

-        Request 2: fromDate=2021-01-01&toDate=2021-01-05 works
+        Request 2: fromDate=2021-01-01&toDate=2021-01-05 works and puts data in the cache and database Request 3: fromDate=2021-01-06&toDate=2021-01-11 works and puts data in the cache and database Request 3: fromDate=2021-01-12&toDate=2021-01-18 works and puts data in the cache and database Request 4: fromDate=2021-01-19&toDate=2021-01-26 works and puts data in the cache and database, the cache is now full and the LFU elements are evicted

-        Request 3: fromDate=2021-01-01&toDate=2021-01-10 works if the cache size is at least 3
+        Request 4: fromDate=2020-12-30&toDate=2021-01-07 works, takes the days in the december from NASA, the first 6 days of January from the Db, and the last day from the cache

 Example URLs :
         http://localhost:8080/asteroids/largest?year=2021